riyantap2804/Enterprise-Workforce-Analytics-SQL/README.md

 ## Project Objective

 The objective of this project is to design and analyze an Employee Workforce Management System using SQL.
-The system helps understand employee tenure, departmental performance, workload efficiency, project allocation, and manager-level team effectiveness.
+The system helps understand employee tenure, departmental performance, workload efficiency, project allocation and manager-level team effectiveness.

-The insights from this analysis help organizations identify workforce patterns, performance trends, and resource utilization to support data-driven decision making.
+The insights from this analysis help organizations identify workforce patterns, performance trends and resource utilization to support data-driven decision making.

 ## Dataset Used